Three Days of Professional Development & Inspiration!

 Get the PDPs or Grad Credit You Need

 In addition, we will have the option for you to earn GRADUATE CREDIT!
-This will be officially available in mid MAY.
-Even if you resister for the retreat now, you can always opt to register for the grad credit later.
+You can register for the grad credit now, or opt to register for the grad credit later.

 Here are the basics of the grad credit we offer: